-It has been shown to promote digestive ease for people suffering with inflammatory disorders, help manage sugar and carb cravings, decrease incidence of allergies and sensitivities and generally boost the immune system, contributing to an overall sense of well-being.
+Healing our gut and influencing our microbiome into a place of balance has been shown to promote digestive ease for people suffering with inflammatory disorders.
+It can help manage sugar and carb cravings, decrease incidence of allergies and sensitivities and generally boost the immune system, contributing to an overall sense of well-being.

 Motivated by an unquestionable belief that food is medicine and that what we eat can promote great healing or cause great harm, The Cultured Club fermentation advocate and author Dearbhla Reynolds encourages you to turn simple ingredients into superfoods using one of the world’s oldest methods of food preservation.

 Published in 2016 The Cultured Club, offers a great introduction to the simple techniques of food fermentation.
 Shake up your kitchen skills for the future of food.

 “Book of the Year 2016” John Mc Kenna

 They are a power house of nutrition and probiotic goodness making healthy food choices easy, affordable and delicious.
 These skills are finding a new renaissance today as our inquiry into our micorbiome suggests we are missing the microbes that make us well.
 Are these the foods missing from your plate?